markopi/aql-idea/README.md

   Test button will test the configuration by making a test request to the current server
 - Click Ok to save the server configuration

 Servers will now be listed in the Servers tab inside the AQL tool window.
-To choose the currently active server, double-click on it.
-Currently active server has an icon next to it.
+To open a console for a particular server, double click on the server name

 ### Aql editing

-In the project, create a file with an .aql extension.
-This file should support:
+The aql console supports:
 - syntax highlighting
 - autocompletion of keywords
 - autocompletion of paths and archetypeIds according to the currently active server metadata
 - executing an aql on the currently active server
+- multiple AQLs per file, which can be run individually

 ### Executing an aql